Aryan123860/Sales-Forecasting/README.md

+📈 Sales Forecasting
-This repository contains a Sales Forecasting project where we analyze past sales data and build predictive models using advanced machine learning and time series forecasting techniques like SARIMAX, LightGBM, Exponential Smoothening.
+This repository contains a Sales Forecasting project where we analyze past sales data and build predictive models using advanced machine learning and time series forecasting techniques like SARIMAX, Exponential Smoothening, LightGBM.

 📂 Project Structure
 bash
 Copy
 Edit
 ├── aryan_sales_forecasting.ipynb  # Jupyter Notebook with the analysis
+├── data/                          # (Optional) Folder containing dataset ├── models/                        # (Optional) Saved models
 ├── README.md                      # Project documentation
 📝 Overview
 This project focuses on forecasting sales trends using a combination of traditional statistical methods and modern machine learning models.
 The goal is to identify patterns, seasonality, and trends to make accurate sales predictions.